-The question of who can contest a will in Queensland depends ultimately on a number of factors; mainly the domicile of the deceased, the location of the deceased estate and assets, and the category of the person contesting a will.
+The question of who can contest a will in QLD depends ultimately on a number of factors; mainly the domicile of the deceased, the location of the deceased estate and assets, and the category of the person contesting a will.

 Can anyone contest a will?

 The most important factors regarding who can contest a will are:

 - The ‘domicile’ of the deceased person (i.e. the place that the deceased person considered ‘home’); and